erroronline1/qualitymanagement/assistant/core/readme.md

 `core.function.setting.unset(name)` unsets localstorage.item or cookie *name*

+`core.function.setting.clear()` resets the whole application

-`core.function.icon.insert(icon)` returns an inline svg according to the before declares properties within the parent property
+`core.function.icon.insert(icon)` returns an inline svg according to the before declared properties within the parent property

 ## core_langage_synthesis.js
 extends the core-object with the language synthesis. here you define textblocks that can be switched for $keyword$ within continuous text using the function `core.function.languageSynthesis.output(block)` called by `'string'.replace(/\$(\w+?)\$/ig,function(match,group1){return core.function.languageSynthesis.output(group1)})`